lewoudar/scalpel/docs/selenium-spider.md

 ```

 Another direct consequence of the bad asynchronous integration of selenium is that if you follow urls you will notice
 that the behaviour is more sequential than concurrent with regard to url handling.
-Nevertheless the selenium spider
+Nevertheless, the selenium spider
 is still useful (if you respect the previous advice), just slow for now.